 Why more bars don’t get in on this particular trend is beyond me, but when I have an hour to kill, I’ll likely be here with a plate of these salty little buggers and a pint of Other Half or another local beer.

 The spot is blessedly chill at lunchtime and throughout the afternoon, though its proximity to Penn Station and the Garden makes it more of a bro hang around happy hour and into the early evening.

-(But!
+But!
 Extra, extra!
-In between L’Amico and Lupulo inside the Eventi is a relaxing, garden-ish spot called The Vine—a sweet little meeting spot or place to catch up on emails with a glass of rosé and a summer roll.
+Inside the Eventi is a relaxing, garden-ish spot called The Vine—a sweet little meeting spot or place to catch up on emails with a glass of rosé and a summer roll.
 Basically hanging out at the Eventi is always a good move, and much more chill than the Ace.)

 These are all well and good for lunch and dinner options, you say, but what about breakfast in this part of town?
 Hit up Friedman’s (also 132 W. 31st St., next door to Pennsylvania 6), one of the fast-multiplying outposts of the Chelsea Market deli, for omelets, pastrami hash, bennies, and (duh) sandwiches.
 If you’re stopping by later in the afternoon, a burger and a beer combo is $19.

 Want to go a little further?